salesforce/DialFact/README.md

 ## Dataset Details

 The statistics for the Test and Validation sets are shown in the figure below.
-(Note that the numbers are a bit different from the first version of arxiv draft).

 ![Data stats](/images/stats.png?raw=true "Data Stats")

 The test and validation are present in the data folder of this repo.